mdn/content/files/en-us/web/accessibility/aria/roles/radiogroup_role/index.md

 For radio buttons in a radio group that is NOT in a [`toolbar`](en-US/docs/Web/Accessibility/ARIA/Roles/toolbar_role), the following keyboard interactions must be supported:

 - <kbd>Tab</kbd> and <kbd>Shift + Tab</kbd>
-  - : Move focus into and out of the radiog roup.
+  - : Move focus into and out of the radio group.
 When focus moves into a radio group, if a radio button is checked, focus is set on the checked button.
 If none of the radio buttons are checked, focus is set on the first radio button in the group.
 - <kbd>Space</kbd>
   - : Checks the focused radio button if it is not already checked.
 - <kbd>Right Arrow</kbd> and <kbd>Down Arrow</kbd>